solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 There is reason to believe that the final extinction of _Nummulites_ over areas where the genus might otherwise have persisted in abundance may have been due to the ushering in of a _Globigerina_ epoch, i.e. an epoch of calcareous Foraminiferal plankton.

-Zittel's useful charts of distribution-in-time of various families of Foraminifera ('Grundzüge,' ed.
+Zittel's useful charts of distribution-in-time of various families of Foraminifera (_Grundzüge_, ed.
 3, 1910, p.
 37) reveal a remarkable fact.
 Globigerina is stated to begin in the Cambrian*; then during the remainder of the Palaeozoic era there is no record.
 During the Mesozoic era and the early part of the Gainozoic (Eocene and Oligocene) the genus exists but not abundantly.
 Suddenly, at the beginning of the Miocene and on to the present time Globigerina becomes abundantly prevalent, i.e., at the time when _Nummulites_ becomes almost extinct, _Globigerina_ becomes abundant.

 *) Although I have not seen the phosphatic nodules of the Cambrian of New Brunswick stated by W. D. and G. F. Matthew (Trans.
 New York Acad.
 Sci., 1893, 12. p.
 108; and 1895, 14., p.
 101, Plate 1. figs, 1-8_b_) to contain _Globigerina_ and _Orbulina_, I am convinced there is here an error of interpretation.
 In the course of the present work I was at one time continually mistaking nummulitic structures for _Globigerina_ and _Orbulina_.
 The same mistake has been made in the case of the "spheres" in chalk.
 Apparently the true Globigerina record begins with the Mesozoic era.